pic32/Priority-Queue/README.txt

-THis is a simple library for manipulating a queue in C.
+This is a simple library for manipulating a priority queue in C.